Brown Amazon shipping box with light brown packing tape

 Understanding the Algorithm

 On-time shipping is a major component of the Buy Box algorithm, so offering Prime shipping via FBA or Seller Fulfilled Prime can be a game changer.
-Competitive pricing, Order Defect Rate, valid tracking rate and seller feedback rating are considered as well.
-The amount and recency of feedback also seems to be important, with newer and more frequent seller feedback providing a leg up over the competition.
-Customer response time, delivered on time rate, cancellation rate, inventory in stock and sales volume are also factors.
+Competitive pricing, Order Defect Rate, valid tracking rate, and seller feedback rating are considered as well.
+The amount and recency of feedback also seem to be important, with newer and more frequent seller feedback providing a leg up over the competition.
+Customer response time, delivered on time rate, cancellation rate, inventory in stock, and sales volume are also factors.

 "If you're hoping to increase your percentage of the Buy Box, there are several factors to consider.
 Pricing competitively is crucial, along with smart inventory management.
 It's also important to focus on making sure that buyers are happy with your products and service, including on-time shipping (if you're not using FBA)."